redwhitemike/DiffPriv/readme.md

 ## How to use
 it's recommended to first build the application using as it will significantly speed up the algorithm
 > cargo build --release

-An application.conf needs to be present in the root folder. this will build a binary that can be run with the following command
+An application.conf needs to be present in the root folder.
+This will build a binary that can be run with the following command

 > RUST_LOG="debug" ./target/release/diff-priv

 This will use a dataset from the `datasets` folder, the supported datasets can be seen in `test/tests.rs` `RUST_LOG` part can be removed to the users liking.
 This removes debugging logging when the algorithm will run.